amansar/Swatify/README.md

 ### Backend

 A [Spotify API application](https://beta.developer.spotify.com/) is required to run the backend API.
+That application must also have <http://localhost:3000/callback> added to its redirect URIs at <https://beta.developer.spotify.com/dashboard/applications/>.

 To run the application:

 ```sh
 cp src/main/resources/secrets-template.json src/main/resources/secrets.json